ArnaudBuchholz/punyexpr/README.md

   * Bitwise, async and coalesce operations
   * `new` and `this`
   * Object literals
+* See the [types definitions](https://github.com/ArnaudBuchholz/punyexpr/blob/main/dist/punyexpr.d.ts) for complete API,
-* See the [tests](https://github.com/ArnaudBuchholz/punyexpr/blob/main/tests/expression.spec.js) for supported expressions.
+* See the [tests](https://github.com/ArnaudBuchholz/punyexpr/blob/main/tests/expression.spec.js) for supported expressions,
 * The implementation is **compliant** with [Content Security Policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP).